 1) The Birthmark

 A constant source of confusion for the Angelic knowledge-seekers, the Anxéros, The True Dreamer’s power is most commonly shown through their birthmark, three black and silver curves that form the letter “D” when they combine.
 Black and silver sparkles emanate from the mark, as well as anything directly tied to it like the True Chronicles and dress.
 The birthmark appears on the palm of the True Dreamer’s dominant hand, as Joan was believed to be left-handed and Maya has it on her right palm in all the times that we see it.
-The design was created by Joan of Arc and is used as a reminder of the True Dreamer’s first and most important goal: defeating The Dream Daemon and protecting their universe from threats.
+The design was created by Joan and is used as a reminder of the True Dreamer’s first and most important goal: defeating The Dream Daemon and protecting their universe from threats.

 The birthmark works similarly to a magical wand, simply channeling the raw power that flows through the True Dreamer.
 They can achieve unparalleled feats due to having the combined power of their species, which only grows as the generations go on and more Dreamers are born.
 The power can be accessed via will and want, meaning that if the True Dreamer wants something desperately they will likely be able to do whatever it takes to get it.
 The mark (or rather, the point from which it was formed) is invulnerable to harm and will break down anything that may get in its way, although the same can’t be said for the Dreamer that it’s attached to.
 Maya, for example, took a sword point to her right palm while trying to form a shield.
 The mark reduced the weapon to a simple hilt, however, Maya’s hand was hurting from the impact.